-- 2.12 The information and evidence so obtained by the Commission apparently consisted of sales revenue and volume information for G James and INEX for each year of the injury analysis period and 'information from their audited accounts' (as opposed to copies of the audited accounts themselves), which extracted information apparently permitted the figures provided to the Commission to be verified.8 It is unclear from Report 541 whether such information consisted of sales and volume information of like goods produced and sold during the injury period by G James and INEX or all aluminium extrusions or all products and, hence, how such information was verified to information extracted from audited accounts that typically will refer to sales volumes and values of all products.
+- 2.12 The information and evidence so obtained by the Commission apparently consisted of sales revenue and volume information for G James and INEX for each year of the injury analysis period and 'information from their audited accounts' (as opposed to copies of the audited accounts themselves), which extracted information apparently permitted the figures provided to the Commission to be verified.8 It is unclear from Report 540 whether such information consisted of sales and volume information of like goods produced and sold during the injury period by G James and INEX or all aluminium extrusions or all products and, hence, how such information was verified to information extracted from audited accounts that typically will refer to sales volumes and values of all products.
 No report(s) were placed on the public file recording how such verification was undertaken or the outcome.
-The relevance and probabtive value of such information, if any, to a finding of 'injury' to their respective businesses producing like goods to the GUC is unclear, particularly as no nonconfidential summaries of such information were placed on the public file.
-In the circumstances, the issue is whether all of that information should have been disregarded, especially as no non-confidential summaries of it or a record of its verification were placed on the public file as required. - 2.13 The information and evidence that the Commissioner stated that he relied upon for his injury analysis consisted of the following, as detailed in Section 7.2.3 of Report 541:

-• verified economic data from Capral, which is relevant and probative as to whether Capral incurred 'injury' during the injury period and the nature and extent of that 'injury';

-• sales volumes and revenues received from G.James and INEX that was apparently verified from extracts from audited accounts, but whose probative value is unclear and which probaly should have been disregarded in any event for the reasons set out above;
+The relevance and probative value of such information, if any, to a finding of 'injury' to their respective businesses producing like goods to the GUC is unclear, particularly as no nonconfidential summaries of such information were placed on the public file.
+In the circumstances, the issue is whether all of that information should have been disregarded, especially as no non-confidential summaries of it or a record of its verification were placed on the public file as required. - 2.13 The information and evidence that the Commissioner stated that he relied upon for his injury analysis consisted of the following, as detailed in section 7.2.3 of Report 540: - verified economic data from Capral, which is relevant and probative as to whether Capral incurred 'injury' during the injury period and the nature and extent of that 'injury'; - sales volumes and revenues received from G.James and INEX that was apparently verified from extracts from audited accounts, but whose probative value is unclear and which probally should have been disregarded in any event for the reasons set out above; - sales volumes outlined in letters of support received with Capral's application9, which was not verified, apparently unsupported by any evidence and is of limited, if